-If your client believes the work you have done is defective, they can lodge a complaint with us.
-The Rectification of Building Work Policy (PDF) provides information on when we can investigate.
+If your client believes the work you have done is defective, they can submit a complaint to us.

 - Structural – e.g. leaking roof, leaking shower, health and safety issues

-- Non-structural – e.g. sticking doors or windows, minor cracking of plasterboard.
+- Non-structural – e.g. sticking drawer, minor cracking of plasterboard.

 We may also look at complaints about consequential damage caused by building work.

-- Structural Defective Work – The owner can lodge a complaint within 6 years 3 months from when the work is completed and within 12 months of noticing the defect.
+- Structural Defective Work – The owner can submit a complaint within 6 years 6 months from when the work is completed and within 12 months of noticing the defect.

 - Non-structural Defective Work – As a contractor, you may provide a 6 or 12 month statutory warranty from the date of practical completion for non-structural defects.
 Typically, this is part of the contract conditions for new home construction.
 If the owner notices a defect within the warranty period, they can request (in writing), that you fix the defect.
-If the defect is not fixed before the expiration of the warranty period, the owner can lodge a complaint with QBCC which must be lodged no later than 12 months from completion of the work.
+The owner can also submit a complaint to the QBCC no later than 12 months from noticing the defect.

-- Resolution – Following a site inspection, we may issue a direction to you, and any relevant subcontractor, to rectify defective building work.
-In most cases, this requires a 28-day minimum rectification period will be 28 days.
+- Resolution – following a site inspection, we may issue a direction to you, and any relevant subcontractor, to rectify defective building work.
+In most cases, the minimum rectification period will be 28 days.
 Reasonable access must be provided by the owner for you to carry out this work.

 If you fail to comply with a direction, we may commence disciplinary action in the QCAT or Magistrates Court.
-For residential construction work (covered by a Certificate of Insurance), the work may be rectified as a claim under the insurance policy.
-We may recover the amount of an approval claim from you as a debt.
+For residential construction work (covered by a Certificate of Insurance), the work may be rectified as a claim under the Queensland Home Warranty Scheme.
+We may recover the amount of an approved claim from you as a debt.
 QBCC's Dispute Resolution Process (PDF) provides more information.